 End users have two solutions for preventing a possible XSS attack.
 The first is using a free and open-source password manager like KeePass or commercial alternatives such as 1Password or Bitwarden.
-Secondly, ensure no possibility of XSS attack without interaction by using a password manager that does not auto-fill or has a practical disable feature.
+Secondly, ensure no possibility of an XSS attack without interaction by using a password manager that does not auto-fill or has a practical disable feature.

 Despite the prevalence of the attack vector, it is pretty surprising most widely used browsers automatically fill in sensitive data or have no option to disable the function.
-We hope this provides an insight for non-technical users to opt for a secure solution or use a password manager.
+We hope this provides insight for non-technical users to opt for a secure solution or to use a password manager.